-I don’t believe any coach or trainer would argue that weightlifting bars are the foundation of a quality strength program, and should receive priority when outfitting a strength training facility.
+I don’t believe any coach or trainer would argue that weightlifting bars are the foundation of a quality strength program.
+And should receive priority when outfitting a strength training facility.
 Yet with dozens of bar manufacturers, types, and finishes available at the click of a mouse, navigating the sea of options can be an overwhelming task.
-Today I’m proposing to answer the question, “If you could only pick five weightlifting bars in your quest to build athleticism and transferable strength in your athletes, which would you choose?”.
-The following are the top five weight room essentials I would urge you to consider in decreasing order.
+You can check out the Weightlifting Bar Anatomy to help you understand the specifications of a bar.

 1) 45lb (20kg) Olympic Bar

 A high quality Olympic Bar is the single, most versatile training tool in your arsenal.
 You’d be hard-pressed to find an effective strength program (depending on training age) that doesn’t require the use of a dependable, high-quality weightlifting bar.
 There tends to be three overarching categories of Olympic bars: Hybrid, weightlifting, and power bars.
-Although within these three categories there are high degrees of variance depending on the specific intent of use, there are some common threads:
+Although, within these three categories there are high degrees of variance depending on the specific intent of use.
+There are some common threads:

 2) Hex or Trap Bar

 Hex Bars or trap bars have been around for a long time and remain an excellent option for coaches and athletes looking to develop strength and power without directly loading the axial spine.
 Although they come in a variety of sizes, they’re characterized by:

 There are few primary benefits to a hex bar that make them an ideal solution for working with a variety of athletes.
 Among them are the following: